chrismatteson/terraform-code-style-guide/README.md

 ## Secrets in Terraform Code

 Due to the nature of configuring infrastructure, there are almost always secrets which Terraform is or could be exposed to.
-Terraform open source however doesn’t manage these secrets itself in any particularly secure way.
-Terraform Enterprise improves on this process via encryption of the state file through HashiCorp Vault.
+Terraform's CLI considers the entire state to be a sensitive artifact, assuming the user will keep it secure, and so doesn't do anything special beyond hiding values in the CLI output.
+Terraform Enterprise and Terraform Cloud improves on this process via encryption of the state file through HashiCorp Vault.
 However there are still several other considerations:

 *   Secrets should be passed to providers via provider specific environment variables whenever possible.
 This is the only way to keep these secrets out of the state file.
 While Terraform variables will keep them out of the code, those variables will be loaded into the state file.
 *   When used in a pipeline within a CI tool or Terraform Enterprise, there is still a risk that a malicious Terraform code committer could use local_exec provisioner or external data source to use “printenv” to access the credentials.
 Terraform Enterprise should always include a Sentinel policy to prevent the use of the local_exec provisioner or external data source from being used by default.
 Those, as well as third party providers should be treated as items which need to be whitelisted per workspace.
 *   Another option is to use the Terraform Vault provider to query dynamic cloud credentials for each run.
 The problem of this method is determining how to authenticate.
 The easiest method is to provide each workspace with its own token, but this is obviously a lot of manual effort.
 Instead Vault Agent could be used to authenticate the entire server, but there would be no way to provide different cloud permissions per workspace.
 Additionally Terraform code needs to be inserted for Terraform to know to make this call.
 Finally Terraform providers don’t have a way to signal to Vault that the run has finished, meaning that the dynamic credentials need to live longer than the maximum expected run, but in many instances someone with access to the state file could retrieve the credentials before they expire.
+Likewise Terraform doesn’t have a way to refresh the credential so defining too short of a validity period could result in a long run failing.

 ## Application Onboarding